 This siding can be manufactured to mimic limestone or granite, river rock or dry stack stones.
 A very common application is to use stone veneer as an accent to highlight an entry way or windows, rather than over the entire exterior.

 Imparting some qualities of natural stone, including fire and insect resistance in addition to aesthetics, stone veneer comes with a host of benefits.
 Unlike natural stone, which can be incredibly heavy, opting for stone veneer means you won’t have to invest in shoring up your foundation just to accommodate the weight of your house siding.

 Still, it is one of the most expensive materials on the market, and lower-quality stone veneer may not look quite like the real thing.

-When replacing siding on your home, there are many factors to consider in addition to overall cost.
-There is not one type of siding that would be an ideal fit for every type of home or geographic location.
+When replacing siding on your home, there are many factors to consider in addition to the overall cost.
+There is not one siding option that would be an ideal fit for every type of home or geographic location.